A Framework for Bidirectional Decoding: Case Study in Morphological Inflection: Additional Results

 \subsection{Accuracy by Length}

-Figure \ref{fig:lengths} in Section \ref{sec:lengths} compares the accuracy of our bidirectional method xH-Rerank with that of the baseline BL2 by the length of the output form.
-Figure \ref{fig:lengthsblxh} shows a similar comparison for BL2-xH (our other best method) with BL2; consistent with the analysis of Section \ref{sec:improvement}, there is less of a difference between these methods, but BL2-xH does outperform BL2 at most lengths.
+Figure \ref{fig:lengths} in \S\ref{sec:lengths} compares the accuracy of our bidirectional method xH-Rerank with that of the baseline BL2 by the length of the output form.
+Figure \ref{fig:lengthsblxh} shows a similar comparison for BL2-xH (our other best method) with BL2; consistent with the analysis of \S\ref{sec:improvement}, there is less of a difference between these methods, but BL2-xH does equal or outperform BL2 at all lengths.

 Figure \ref{fig:lendist} shows the distribution of output form length across all languages.